By Faye M Smith

 Infections such as thrush can be treated with over-the-counter medications, however, if symptoms do not resolve after a week or the problem recurs, you should seek further medical advice.

 If you think you have an STI, you should attend your local sexual health clinic, where medical professionals will provide you with an onsite test and then prescribe a suitable treatment.

 5. Ovarian cysts

-These are growths on the uterus, which can cause heavy menstrual bleeding, pelvic pressure, pain and painful intercourse.
-“If the blood supply is good, they will continue to grow over months to years, and can reach a considerable size,” says Dr Henderson.
-“Why they occur is not fully understood, but they are generally benign and only a very small number turn cancerous,” says Dr Henderson.
-“These are known as sarcomas.
-Certain ethnic groups are more likely to suffer from fibroids than others.
-Fibroids often run in families and affect all female members,’ says Dr Henderson.
-“It's thought to affect up to 20-25% of the population."
+“If the blood supply is good, they will continue to grow over months and years and can reach a considerable size,” says Dr. Henderson.
+“Why they occur is not fully understood, but they are generally benign, and only a minimal number turn cancerous,” she explains.

 7. Pelvic floor dysfunction

 The pelvic floor muscles, the ones you tighten when you want to stop passing urine quickly, can become uncomfortably tight.
 This can lead to pelvic aches and pain during penetrative sex.